 38 Sorrowing most of all for the words which he spake, that they should see his face no more.
 And they accompanied him unto the ship.

-And it came to pass, that after we were gotten from them, and had launched, we came with a straight course unto Coos, and the day following unto Rhodes, and from thence unto Patara:
+And had launched, we came with a straight course unto Coos, and the day following unto Rhodes, and from thence unto Patara:

 2 And finding a ship sailing over unto Phenicia, we went aboard, and set forth.